kevinl94303/kevins-messing-around/rancher-rolling-update.md

 # Rolling Upgrade in Rancher 1.6
 When we want to update a global service, the built-in "rolling upgrade" scheme is not available.
 (After reading online, I believe it is because Rancher's default "rolling upgrade" creates a new service to replace the old one, and the public ports are already occupied by the old service).
 However, Rancher supports an "in-service upgrade" which can be configured to perform a rolling upgrade in a desired way.

 Be aware that this method requires two or more instances of the container running.
-If you only have one instance of the desired container running, you can:
+If you only have one instance of the desired container running, you can either:

 1. Scale up the service to two or more replicas.
 This method creates multiple instances of the container in one host, which can then be updated following the steps below